-We make strategic investments and acquisitions to: open new opportunities for our technologies, supporting the design and introduction of new products and services (or enhancing existing products or services); obtain development resources; grow our patent portfolio; or pursue new businesses as part of our strategic plan.
-Information regarding acquisitions is provided in this Annual Report in "Notes to Consolidated Financial Statements, Note 9.
-Acquisitions" and "Notes to Consolidated Financial Statements, Note 12.
-Subsequent Events."
+We make strategic investments and acquisitions in order to open new opportunities for our technologies, support the design and introduction of new products and services (or enhance existing products or services), obtain development resources, grow our patent portfolio or pursue new businesses as part of our strategic plan.
+Information regarding our acquisitions is provided in this Annual Report in "Notes to Consolidated Financial Statements, Note 9.
+Acquisitions."